Gennadiyev/unipose/README.md

 Our test server is out!
 It is a flask server that can be used to test the models.
 Especially useful during training since it scans all models under the model directory and let users pick any model they want. **Not optimized for multi-user cases**, if more than 1 user is perfoming inference, the server will queue them (expectedly).

 1. Edit the `server/config.json` file to change the font path, port and model path.
-Usually the directory containing `$MODEL_PATH`.
+Usually the directory containing of the experiment output path as specified in `output_dir` parameter during a [train run](#start-training).

 2. Run `python3 server/server.py server/config.json`.